vincycode7/Neuro-GA/WRITEUP.md

                                                     << Initialize Population >>

 So basically, Just like every other genetic algorithm applications, n populations chromosomes will be initialized,where n is the number of individual or chromosomes to be randomly created.
 However In This case the chromosomes are not going to be 0s and 1s but the weights of the n instance of the ANN archtecture i.e, we are creating n number of models with the same architecture for the purpose of finding the optimum solution.
-To archieve a Linear weight, the weight of the various models will be flattened into a 1d array, where weight order is retained from the input layer to the output layer.
+To achieve a Linear weight, the weight of the various models will be flattened into a 1d array, where weight order is retained from the input layer to the output layer.

                                                         << The loop >>
                                 *The loop* are it implices is the repetition of the following steps

-                                                **forward and backward propagation** In this step, we will pass batch of data into each of the network in a forward approach, after which fitness function is applied to calcution *loss*, *accuracy*, *f1score*.
+                                                **forward and backward propagation** In this step, we will pass batch of data into each of the network in a forward approach, after which fitness function is applied to calculation *loss*, *accuracy*, *f1score*.
 After the forward pass the first stage of optimization is done with Gradient Descent.

-                                                        ** Fitness Funtion **
+                                                        ** Fitness Function **
-The first optimization using GD is immedietly followed by a GA optimization using the *loss, accuracy and f1score* as it's fitness funtion.
+The first optimization using GD is immediately  followed by a GA optimization using the *loss, accuracy and f1score* as it's fitness function.
 The fitness value is calculated by normalizing each of the values and find their mean.

 == implementation example. ==